TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 2/Genesis 2.2.md

 ---

-And on the seventh day God finished his work which he had made; and he rested on the seventh day from all his work which he had made.
+On the seventh day God finished his work which he had made; and he rested on the seventh day from all his work which he had made.